Warren, Ohio is full of surprises but none surprised me more than walking down David Grohl Alley, home of the world’s

 Dave Grohl, the former drummer for Nirvana and the frontman for the Foo Fighters, was born in Warren.
 Though he’s not a lifelong resident, he did call the small Northeast Ohio community home before moving from the area as a young child.

-You can thank former police officer, Joe O’Grady for the inspiration for the alley and making David Grohl a household name for the people of Warren.
+You can thank the former police officer, Joe O’Grady for the inspiration for the alley and making David Grohl a household name for the people of Warren.
 His hope was to encourage the young people in the community with the success story of David Grohl.
 In the process, he managed to clean up a decrepit alley and gave local artists a place to showcase their work to honor the rock idol.

 The alley was dedicated in 2009 and David Grohl surprised everyone when he showed up for the event.
 He even took time to join one of the local bands for a few songs in celebration.

 It’s easy to drive past David Grohl Alley, and you’ll miss it if you’re not paying attention.
 Located next to Burger King, right before you reach downtown, the alley features sculptures and murals created by local artists.